goramartin/master-thesis/docs/solutions/steps/03-reranking/reranking.md

 - they use elasic search
   - either function score to change the scores
   - or do a sum to the score of the bm25 (rank features)
+- it showed that the wikidata native search is much more complicated
+- it so i have decided that i would do the incoming links and the number of external mappings

 ## Reranking with the similarity to the query on vector repre